- 1 How to Clean Boat Seats

 Using the Vacuum and a Cleaning Cloth

 The Vacuum is step one in the cleaning process.
-You need to vacuum in between the seats and under them to get all the dust before you begin.
+It would be best if you vacuumed in between the seats and under them to get all the dust before you begin.
 Since the seats can’t really be vacuumed, you need to dust them carefully.
 You want the seats to be clean for when you apply the cleaner.

 Cleaning Normal Seat Stains

-- The cleaning process usually starts with the application of the cleaning solution to the seat you want to start with.
+- The cleaning process usually starts with applying the cleaning solution to the seat you want to start with.

 - You want to go to the seats soft and gently.
-The cleaning solution already does a bulk of the work so you don’t need to put in that much of an effort.
+The cleaning solution already does a bulk of the work, so you don’t need to put in that much effort.

 - When you have cleaned the entire seat, wipe off with a clean damp cloth, and repeat with the next seat.

 - Make sure you use the smaller brush as frequently as you need to.
 Take your time and go through all the small creases and cracks.